-Ian Lees' trade-mark big head of curly hair and colourful "Liquorice Allsorts" jackets made him an obvious choice for television, making memorable appearances on the popular and anarchic kids show "TIZWAS".
-He also went on the long-running TV show "The Comedians".
-Wether it be a summer season at a holiday camp or long hours in many one night stands at smoky working men's clubs, Ian Lees was never short of work on the comedy circuit.
+Ian Lees' trade-mark big head of curly hair and colourful "Liquorice Allsorts" jackets made him an obvious choice for television, making memorable appearances on the popular and anarchic ITV kids show "TISWAS".
+He also went on the long-running Granada TV show "The Comedians".
+Wether it be a summer season at a holiday camp or late hours in many one night stands at smoky working men's clubs, Ian Lees was never short of work on the comedy circuit.

-Ian Sludge Lees went on to make a name for himself and was much loved for his "naughty sea-side postcard" and "mother-in-law" type jokes that could not compete today against the modern and more politically correct "sophisticated" type of comedy.
+Ian Sludge Lees went on to make a name for himself as a comedian.
+He was much loved for his "naughty sea-side postcard" and "mother-in-law" type jokes that would have a hard time competing today against the politically correct and socially trendy style of comedy.

 Ian "Sludge" Lees will be missed by many and a sad loss of one of the Black Country's most colourful characters.
 His wry sense of humour was demonstrated when he recalled finishing second in the finals on "New Faces", a popular television show forerunner to "Britain's Got Talent".
 True to form he said; "The winner went to Las Vegas.
 I went to Walsall Wood working men's club!"

 Selected quotes are from "Life Stories" Des Tong interview with Ian Lees.